jdranczewski/puzzlepiece/docs/source/puzzlepiece.rst

 puzzlepiece module
 ==================

-The main module contains convenience references to the :class:`puzzlepiece.puzzle.Puzzle` and :class:`puzzlepiece.piece.Piece` objects, so they can be directly referenced as `puzzlepiece.Puzzle` and `puzzlepiece.Piece`.
+The main module contains convenience references to the :class:`puzzlepiece.puzzle.Puzzle`, :class:`puzzlepiece.piece.Piece`, and :any:`puzzlepiece.puzzle.QApp` objects, so they can be directly referenced as `puzzlepiece.Puzzle`, `puzzlepiece.Piece`, and `puzzlepiece.QApp`.

 Importing it also gives direct access to:
   * :mod:`puzzlepiece.param`